gpdowney/lightweightLSAT/docs/reason/conditionals.md

 Your job is to extract the argument's structure and find the same structure in the answers.

-Generally, you'll should diagram the argument.
+Generally, you should diagram the argument.
 You may need to also diagram answer choices that seem close until you find an exact match.

 !!! example